 Biochar is an agricultural practice that is gaining in popularity—but what is it?

-There are also many benefits that biochar provides for the atmosphere and the environment, both during the production process and once it has been applied to the soil.
+There are benefits provided for the environment during the production process and once it has been applied to the soil.

 The production process concentrates carbon that would have been released back into the atmosphere as the plant or manure decays, therefore reducing greenhouse gas emissions.

-Biochar is extremely porous, allowing it to retain water—which plant roots can access when it is added to soil.
-Studies have shown a 5% biochar amendment in certain soil types increases the water holding capacity by up to 50%.
-Increased water holding capacity in the soil serves as a flood mitigation benefit to the watershed.
+Biochar is also extremely porous, allowing it to retain water—which plant roots can access when it is added to soil.
+Studies have shown a 5% biochar amendment in certain soil types increases the water holding capacity by up to 50%, which can serve as a flood mitigation benefit.

 During a recent trial in Nebraska, when applied to irrigated lands, biochar was proven to reduce the need for irrigation by up to 37%.
 This is significant in a time of water conservation.

 Biochar also retains both carbon and nitrogen in the soil.
-The carbon in biochar is transformed into an absorbent material that has charged particles, which attract nutrients alongside moisture.
-Increased absorption of nutrients in the soil leads to less runoff and leaching into waterways.
+The carbon is transformed into an absorbent material which can lead to less runoff and leaching into waterways.

 Biochar has the potential to help build soil, conserve water, produce renewable energy, sequester carbon, reduce inputs, and potentially increase yield on lower productivity ground.
 While it won’t work everywhere, biochar has the potential to be a valuable tool for farmers and landowners.
 This is a relatively new practice on agricultural lands, but seems to be one way for renewable fuel production to use a byproduct in a productive way.